 The Shares were listed on the Main Board of the Stock Exchange on 23 April 2019 with net proceeds received by the Company from the Share Offer in the amount of approximately HK\$141.2 million after deducting related expenses.
-The net proceeds received from the Share Offer are intended to be used in the manner consistent with that mentioned in the section headed "Future Plans and Use of Proceeds" of the prospectus (the "Prospectus") of the Company dated 29 March 2019.
+The net proceeds received from the Share Offer are intended to be used in the manner consistent with that mentioned in the section headed "Future Plans and Use of Proceeds" of the Prospectus.

-As at 31 December 2019, approximately MOP117.5 million of the net proceeds received from the Share Offer had been utilized and the remaining of the net proceeds were deposited in the bank accounts of the Group with licensed banks in Hong Kong and Macau.
+As at 31 December 2020, approximately MOP144.0 million (equivalent to approximately HK\$139.8 million) of the net proceeds received from the Share Offer had been utilized and the remaining of the net proceeds were deposited in the bank accounts of the Group with licensed banks in Hong Kong and Macau.
+Details of the use of proceeds from the Share Offer are set out in the section headed "Report of the Directors" of this annual report.